szhen0340/SecureSquared/challenge-web-app/README.md

 # SecureSquared

-SecureSquared is a fake AI company used as the theme for the AI/ML challenges I created for UIC's Capture the Flame event.
-This directory in particular contains the web app for SecureSquared.
+This repository contains the web app for SecureSquared.

 ## Getting Started